-The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link communities, tribes, businesses, state agencies, federal agencies, and citizens in a collaborative effort to:
+The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link communities, tribes, businesses, local, state, and federal agencies, citizens, and educational institutions in a collaborative effort to:

 - Celebrate the view of the cosmos

-- Protect natural nighttime skies and restore natural darkness in areas where it has been degraded
+- Protect natural night time skies and restore natural darkness in areas where it has been degraded, and

-The Dark Sky Cooperative encourages community-based landscape-scale approaches to dark sky conservation and recognizes that civic engagement is the foundation for a shared stewardship of our starry sky heritage.
+The Dark Sky Cooperative encourages community-based landscape-scale approaches to night sky conservation and recognizes that civic engagement is the foundation for a shared stewardship of our starry sky heritage.

-We invite agencies, business, communities and individuals to become dedicated to the conservation of quality night skies by adopting policy, promoting and participating in actions and conducting educational outreach in support of night sky visibility and natural nocturnal environments for the enjoyment of present and future generations.
+We invite agencies, businesses, communities, and individuals to become dedicated to the conservation of quality night skies by adopting policies, promoting and participating in actions, and conduction educational outreach in support of night sky viability and natural nocturnal environments for the enjoyment of present and future generations.